EdwardHinkle/edwardhinkle-personal/README.md

-edwardhinkle-personal
+Edward Hinkle's Personal Site
 =====================

-A repository of my personal website
+This is the repository of my public-facing portfolio website.